yueli711/COVID-19/README.md

 # COVID-19

 This repository presents all analyses done for the paper "Gene Expression Signature of SARS-CoV-2 Drives Development of COVID-19".
-Each folder contains the codes for the each figures shown in the paper.
+Each folder contains the codes for each of the figure shown in the paper.

 # Datasets